 - Ambitious creative outcomes in two or three dimensions on a range of scales

-- You will show your work in an exhibition in year 2.
+- Show your work in an exhibition in Year 2

-Grade 5 in GCSE Art or Merit or above in BTEC Level 2 First Certificate in Art and DesignIf GCSE Art has not been taken, suitably qualified students with a good portfolio of work will be considered.
+Merit or above in BTEC Level 2 First Certificate in Art and DesignIf GCSE Art or Technology have not been taken, suitably qualified students with a good portfolio of work will be considered.

 You will have access to a wide range of processes, including drawing and painting in oils or acrylics on a range of scales.
 You can also work in three dimensions in a variety of construction materials.Art Instagram